Loading

 What are Joist Hangers?

-Joist hangers are used to attach the ends of joists to the face of a beam or a ledger board.
-Joist hangers must be of the highest quality and approved for contact with the newer treated lumber that has a higher copper content.
+Joist hangers are used to attach the ends of joists to the face of a beam or ledger board.
+Joist hangers must be exterior grade and approved for contact with the newer treated lumber with a higher copper content.
 Each time it rains, a chemical brew is created from the rainwater touching the joists.
 This solution will corrode substandard joist hangers and the fasteners used to connect them to ledger boards and flush beams.

 What About Attaching Joists to Ledger Boards?